astrorafael/twisted-mqtt/README.md

 TODO
 ----

-I wrote this library for my pet projects and learn Twsited.
+I wrote this library for my pet projects and learn Twisted.
 However, it goes a long way from an apparently looking good library to an industrial-strength, polished product.
 I don't simply have the time, energy and knowledge to do so.